piizei/azure-ai-ocr/README.md

 Classic OCR models need training to extract structured information from documents.
 In this project I demonstrate how to use hybrid approach with LLM (multimodal) to get better results without any pre-training.

+The project uses Azure Document Intelligence combined with GPT4 and GPT-Vision.
+Each of the tools have their strong points and the hybrid approach is better than any of them alone.

 ## How to use
 Run example projects in `examples-*` folder.